jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: XML related `XXXFactory.newInstance()` is called repeatedly.**
 **Problem:** Upon instance creation of `javax.xml.transform.TransformerFactory`, `javax.xml.parsers.DocumentBuilderFactory`, `javax.xml.soap.MessageFactory` or `javax.xml.validation.SchemaFactory`,
 i.a. the file system is searched for an implementing class in a jar file.
-This is excessive classloading, it is expensive.
+This is expensive.
 The factories are not thread-safe, so they cannot simply be made static and/or shared among threads.
-Loading the classes every time results in poor performance.
+Loading the classes every time means excessive class loading, it results in poor performance.
 **Solution:**
 1. Preferably create the factory only once.
 Use a lock to guard the factory, e.g. with a synchronizing wrapper.
 Be aware of possible contention, so with high load a better solution is:
 2. To prevent contention, use `ThreadLocal`s, see example below.